Shell Foundation

 Grant in 2019

-Easy Matatu is a technology platform that facilitates safe, reliable, and clean transportation for commuters.
-Through its mobile application, users can easily book rides and select pickup points that are closest to their location.
-The platform aims to connect individuals with a network of dependable transportation options, enhancing the overall commuting experience.
-By prioritizing safety and convenience, Easy Matatu addresses the needs of modern travelers seeking efficient transportation solutions.
+Easy Matatu is a technology platform that connects commuters with safe, reliable, and clean transportation options.
+Through its mobile application, users can book rides and select pickup points nearest to them.

 MAX